Lactogenic Foods to Increase Milk Supply

 The truth is, we all have our own breastfeeding experience, whether we choose to nurse, pump (exclusively or not), do bottle feeding, or do formula.

 This post is not meant to shame moms who can’t or don’t choose to breastfeed.

-I’m not here to say eating the “best foods for breastfeeding” will solve your milk supply issues, but eating enough is certainly one part of the equation, as well as listening to your breastfeeding hunger.
+I’m not here to say eating the “best foods for breastfeeding” will solve your milk supply issues, but eating enough is certainly one part of the equation for milk supply.
+Honor your breastfeeding hunger!

 There’s also research on supply and demand, and breastfeeding frequency and milk removal affect milk supply as well.

 However, this post is specifically focused on breastfeeding foods to increase milk supply.

 As mentioned in his paper, Common Herbs and Foods Used as Galactagogoues, researcher Frank Nice writes that herbs and foods have been used historically as galactagogues by breastfeeding women to maintain and increase milk supply (1).